status-im/nimbus-eth1/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 Implement the following in Nim:

-1. Command-line tools and APIs for running Phase 2 nodes and for interacting with the Validator Manager Contract (VMC)
+1. CLI tools and APIs for running Phase 2 nodes and for interacting with the Validator Manager Contract (VMC)

 2. The development tools that will target the eWASM runtime environment